Sonoran Desert Naturalist >>> Field Guide >>> Beetles

-Beetles are mostly an easy group of insects to recognize by the hard shell formed from the first pair of wings (elytra).
-Below the first pair of hard wings are the membraneous flight wings (which are vestigial in some species).
-Beetles develope from an immature larval stage often referred to as grubs.
+Beetles are mostly an easy group of insects to recognize due to the hard shell formed from the first pair of wings (elytra).
+Below the first pair of hard wings are the membraneous flight wings (which are short or missing in some species).
+Beetles develop from an immature larval stage often referred to as a grub.
 Grubs typically live beneath the soil or inside plant tissues.
-Occasionally they appear like caterpillars feed on the leaves of plants.
+Occasionally they appear like caterpillars and feed on the leaves of plants.
 Beetles range in size from less than 1 mm to well over 100 mm in length.
 There are many thousands of beetle species in the Sonoran Desert occupying virtually every sort of habitat.
 This guide can only present a few of the common, conspicuous species.

 Pinacate BeetleEleodes ca. spinipesLarge and jet-black.
 Sticks rear end up when disturbed.
 Forages by walking on ground.
 More info |